tzickel/justredis/README.md

 Please note that this project is currently alpha quality and the API is not finalized.
 Please provide feedback if you think the API is convenient enough or not.
 A permissive license will be chosen once the API will be more mature for wide spread consumption.

+Please note that because this library supports both synchronous and asynchronous communications, if you want to use asynchronous I/O install the anyio library as well.

 ## [Why](https://xkcd.com/927/) ?

 - Transparent API (Just call the Redis commands, and the library will figure out cluster routing, script caching, etc...)
 - Per context and command properties (database #, decoding, RESP3 attributes)
-- Asynchronous I/O support with the same exact API (but with the await keyword), targeting asyncio, trio and curio (using [AnyIO](https://github.com/agronholm/anyio))
+- Asynchronous I/O support with the same exact API (but with the await keyword), targeting asyncio, trio and curio (using [AnyIO](https://github.com/agronholm/anyio) which needs to be installed as well if you want async I/O)
 - Modular API allowing for easy support for multiple synchronous and asynchronous event loops and disabling of unneeded features

 ## Redis features support table